Automattic/wp-calypso/client/extensions/woocommerce/state/sites/orders/README.md

 Fetch a single order from the remote site.
 Does not run if this order is loading.
 If the order is already loaded, and refresh is true, it re-fetches the order. `refresh` defaults to false (won't re-fetch).

-### `fetchOrders( siteId: number, page: number )`
+### `fetchOrders( siteId: number, query: object )`

-Pull a page of orders from the remote site.
+Pull a set of orders from the remote site, based on a query.
+See [available parameters on the API docs](http://woocommerce.github.io/woocommerce-rest-api-docs/#list-all-orders).
 Does not run if the orders are loading or already loaded.

 ### `updateOrder( siteId: number, order: object )`